MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.SchemaExtensions/Update-MgSchemaExtension.md

 When using Graph Explorer to update a schemaExtension resource, include the owner property in the PATCH request body.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Update-MgBetaSchemaExtension](/powershell/module/Microsoft.Graph.Beta.SchemaExtensions/Update-MgBetaSchemaExtension?view=graph-powershell-beta)

 ## SYNTAX

 ### UpdateExpanded (Default)